tramo-ephyslab/TROVA-master/README.md

 #Total number of atmospheric parcels in model simulation [int]
 numP = 1997651

-#Type of file: Set 1 for FELXPART-WRF and FLEXPART newler than version 9.
-Set 2 for FLEXPART older than version 9.  [int]
+#Type of file: Set 1 for FELXPART-WRF.
+Set 2 for FLEXPART older or newler than version 9.  [int]
 type_file = 2

 #--------------------------------------------------------